gitond/msc_thesis_datastructure/vazlatok/megavazlat.md

 > - AR for 3D human Reconstruction
 > - Geometry Applications
 > - Scene Understanding and Reconstruction"
 (Minaee, Liang & Yan, 2022)

+> "In [9], Kiapour et al. collected a dataset for this application containing 404,683 shop photos collected from 25 different online retailers and 20,357 street photos, providing a total of 39,479 clothing item matches between street and shop photo"
+(Minaee, Liang & Yan, 2022)

+>"In [10], Liu et al. introduced DeepFashion1, a large-scale clothes dataset with comprehensive annotations.
+It contains over 800,000 images, which are richly annotated with massive attributes, clothing landmarks, and correspondence of images taken under different scenarios including store, street snapshot, and consumer"
+(Minaee, Liang & Yan, 2022)

+> "In [12], Han et al. proposed an image-based Virtual Try-On Network (VITON) without using 3D information in any form, which seamlessly transfers a desired clothing item onto the corresponding region of a person using a coarse-to-fine strategy"
+(Minaee, Liang & Yan, 2022)

 ### 3.3 Augmented Reality (AR)